-The first chapter demonstrated simple subroutines.
-In a sense, the operators described in the second chapter are also subroutines that Perl 6 parses in interesting ways.
+Chapter 2 demonstrated simple subroutines.
+In a sense, the operators described in chapter 3 are also subroutines that Perl 6 parses in interesting ways.
 However, they only scratch the surface of what's possible.

-4.1 Declaring A Subroutine
+4.1 Declaring a Subroutine

 A subroutine declaration consists of several parts.
 First, the subroutine declarator sub indicates that you are starting a subroutine declaration.
 Next comes an optional name and an optional signature.
-The body of the sub follows as a block of code enclosed in curly braces.
+The body of the subroutine follows as a block of code enclosed in curly braces.
 This is what will execute every time the subroutine is called.